PICTURE TALK

-The day and the breakfast with the best-known editor proved very lucky for me, a totally unknown person.
-Not only did I get my first-ever photo feature published in the most popular magazine of the time, it also proved to be the beginning of a lifelong friendship with a great man whom the world loved and admired.
+The day and the breakfast with the best-known editor proved very lucky for me, an unknown person.
+Not only did I get my first-ever photo feature published in the most popular magazine of the time, but it also proved to be the beginning of a lifelong friendship with a great man whom the world loved and admired.

 This picture is of the room in his house at Sujan Singh Park where for many years Khushwant Singh sat for hours writing his weekly column on a pad in longhand.
 It was here that he met and entertained celebrities and commoners alike.
 I do not remember how many times I went there on my own to meet him, or he called me either to meet him or shoot some celebrity visiting him, or just to have a little chat with me.